 Celgene – CELG

-Celgene’s revenue grew 59% in 2008 demonstrating again that medicine is one thing consumers won’t go without.
+Celgene’s revenue grew 59% in 2008 demonstrating again that medicine is one thing consumers won’t or can’t go without.

 Gilead – GILD

 Here’s another case of people requiring medicine even when times are hard.
 I did notice that in 2006 Gilead bought both Corus Pharma and Raylo Chemicals.
 In 2007 Gildead entered a licensing agreement with Parion for respiratory therapy products.
 Like most of the companies here, management was actively taking steps to improve revenue despite the recession.

 ETF’s That Went Up in 2008

 Picking individual stocks likely to do well in a bear market or recession can be like picking a needle in a haystack.
 Picking an asset class ETF (Exchange Traded Fund) can be easier ahead of recessions since an asset class is being represented instead of a single stock.
 Advanced investors rotate out of risky assets and into less riskly assets as uncertainty increases.

 ETF’s can be bought and sold in your brokerage account just like stocks, making them an excellent stock alternative to buying individual stocks.
 ETFs also provide instant diversification which lowers the investment risk that comes from a single stock.
 In fact, I invest an ETF portfolio that has had a higher return with less risk over the past 50 years as explained in my Allocate Smartly review.

 Since stocks as a whole were down in 2008, stock ETFs were down with the exception of short stock ETFs.
 Shorting stocks and ETF’s are for very advanced investors only and not covered on this website.